thanos/ecspy/README.txt

 ============

   * Requires at least Python 2.6.
+  * Numpy is required if the screen or file observers are used.
   * Matplotlib is required if the line plot observer is used.
   * Parallel Python (pp) is required if parallel evaluation is used.